E-commerce

 • Accelerate learning: short iterations with clear criteria beat large “surprise” projects.

-The four stages of the cycle
+The four steps of the cycle

 Guiding question